cljfx/cljfx/README.md

 ## TODO

-- advanced docs:
-  - lack of local state
-  - styles etc.
+- remaining cell factories and button cells

 ## Food for thought
 - make exceptions more informative
-- controlled props (mostly in controls, also stage's `:showing`)
+- are controlled props possible? (controls, also stage's `:showing`)
 - wrap-factory may use some memoizing and advancing
 - add tests for various lifecycles and re-calculations
 - how to handle dialogs, animations and other possibly missed things?